Year 1 and Year 2

 In year 1 and 2 we offer a broad and balanced curriculum that follows the National Curriculum subjects.
 It is, however, enhanced and enriched in order to provide every pupil with the opportunity to reach their potential.

 Mathematics: Our mathematics curriculum focuses on children embedding the key principles of maths: number and place value, addition, subtraction, multiplication, division, fractions, measurement, properties of shape, position and direction and data handling.
 We spend significant time ensuring children grasp these principles and are ready for more challenging work as they progress through the school.
 Children have problem solving lessons to encourage mathematical thinking and make links across the key principles.
 Maths is taught through written, practical and computer based activities.
 Numicon is used throughout the school to support number understanding.
+For more information on our mathematics curriculum please click here.

 Music: All children have weekly class music lessons taught by a specialist teacher.
 During these lessons, they sing, play percussion instruments, compose and listen to music.
 They also learn about instruments and composers and have the opportunity to have individual instrument lessons.
 The children are also given opportunities to perform in assemblies and school productions.
+Click the link to find out more about the music lessons.

 Physical Education: With specialist trained teachers, the children are encouraged to develop their physical skills and spatial awareness.
 The children develop skills across a variety of sports including: athletics, cricket, dance, football, gymnastics, hockey, netball, swimming and tag rugby.
 There is a focus on competitive sporting activities to develop their team work skills.
+Click the link to find out more about our PE lessons.

 Religious Education: We recognise that learning about, promoting tolerance for and respect of different faiths is important.
 The religious education curriculum exposes children to a variety of faiths and explores their similarities and differences.
 Visiting a place of worship is a focus for all year groups.